I likely never would have met my spouse if I had not consistently and intentionally pushed myself outside my comfort zone while studying abroad.

-Harvey, T.A. (in press).
+Harvey, T.A.
+(2017).
 Design and pedagogy for transformative intercultural learning.
-In B. Kappler Mikk & I. Steglitz (Eds.), Learning across cultures: Locally and globally.
-Washington, D.C.: NAFSA: Association of International Educators.
+In B. Kappler Mikk & I. Steglitz (Eds.), Learning across cultures: Locally and globally (3rd ed.).
+Washington, D.C.: Stylus/NAFSA: Association of International Educators.

 Sanford, N. (1966).
 Self and society: Social change and individual development.
 New York: Atherton Press.

 Vande Berg, M., Connor-Linton, J., & Paige, R. M. (2009).
 The Georgetown Consortium Project: Interventions for student learning abroad.
 Frontiers: The Interdisciplinary Journal of Study Abroad, XVIII, 1-75.

 Together we can make this world a better place!
 Please share this post with anyone who might find it helpful:

 I'm Tara Harvey, Ph.D., Founder of True North Intercultural LLC.
 I started this blog to provide resources and support to educators interested in fostering intercultural learning.
 Thanks for reading!

 Want to stay informed about intercultural teaching and learning?

 Join the mailing list to receive updates on the latest blog posts, as well as additional tips and resources.